Senior Communication Sciences and Disorders Major from Miami, FL

 On a side note I love to read, watch anime, goof off, and talk a lot.
 I’m around the church a lot, so don’t hesitate to say hello.
 I’d love to get to know you more!

-Junior Communication Sciences and Disorders Major from Miami, FL
+Junior Religion Major from Orange Park, FL

-Sophomore Psychology Major from Ponte Vedra Beach, FL
+Junior Elementary Education and Psychology Major from Ponte Vedra Beach, FL

 Coming to college, I wanted to continue going to Mass every Sunday and planned on getting involved in maybe one Catholic ministry.
 Little did I know about the abundance of faith, the desire to serve, and the love of the Lord that this community has!
 Now I spend as much time as I can here at St. A’s.
 I entered the St. Augustine’s community when I joined a Bible study during the fall semester of my freshman year.
 Since then, I have served on the Alpha and FIRE teams, the CSF officer team last year and now this year, and been a part of FOCUS.
 My relationship with the Lord has only benefitted by being a part of the community.
 One of my favorite Bible verses is Luke 12: 25-26, which says, “Can any of you by worrying add a moment to your lifespan?
 If even the smallest things are beyond your control why are you anxious about the rest?”
 I knew nothing about St. Augustine’s when I first came to UF, and did not expect to grow in my faith as much as I have.
 I thought I was going to struggle when I came to college, but through this community God as pulled me even closer to Himself.
 The Lord has done amazing and beautiful things through this community, both for me very personally and for so many other people.
 St. As holds a special place in my heart and I am so thankful for the opportunity to serve as a student leader and be an instrument of God’s love.